Nyansapo-AI/Android-Interview-task/TASK.md

    - Write UI tests for at least one key feature
    - Ensure test coverage for critical functionality

-## Bonus Features (Optional)

-If you complete the core requirements and have time remaining, consider implementing some of these bonus features:

-1. **Search Functionality**

-   - Add search capabilities to the lists of schools, camps, and students

-2. **Data Filtering**

-   - Allow filtering of data based on various criteria

-3. **Data Visualization**

-   - Add simple charts or graphs to visualize data on the dashboard

-4. **Theme Support**
-   - Implement light and dark theme support

 ## Submission Guidelines

 1. Create a GitHub repository for your project